thenerdoflight/thenerdoflight.github.io/README.md

 Main landing site for JadeStudios.uk

-I don't know how to code
+I don't know how to code.

+I am learning by the second.